 - 1. If the predicted winds exceed 25 Knots consult with EC Weather Professional (1-888-292-2222) to determine if gales are forecast for the race area - 2.
 If Gales are forecast advise the PRO that gales exist in the race area or are forecast, and monitoring has been increased - 4.
-Advise the mark boats at Swiftsure Bank, Neah Bay, and Clallam Bay of this situation
+Advise the mark boat at Neah Bay of this situation

-- 1. Inform the Swiftsure Event Chair - 2.
+- 1. Inform the Swiftsure Event Chair, or their delegate. - 2.
 Consult with JRCC Victoria about SAR readiness